Melbourne Fire DoorsTech Info

 If doors are not going to be installed immediately, they need to be stored flat in a dry area, and protected from heat and sunlight, or bowing may occur

-After installation, doors must be sealed on both faces and all edges with at least 2 coats of suitable paint or in the case of veneered doors, the correct sealer.
+Prior to installation to prevent warping and shrinkage cause by moisture, doors must be adequately sealed on both faces and all edges with at least 2 coats of suitable paint or in the case of veneered doors, the correct sealer.
 It is important to ensure the top and the bottom of the doors are well sealed.

 Where doors are to be installed with direct exposure to sunlight, they should be finished in a light reflective colour.
 Dark colours will absorb heat, and the door may bow.

-Experience has demonstrated that when warp occurs after delivery, it is usually due top improper storage, or adverse moisture conditions, prior to or after installation, not faulty workmanship.
+Experience has demonstrated that when bow or twist occurs after delivery, it is usually due top improper storage, or adverse moisture conditions, prior to or after installation, not faulty workmanship.

-Melbourne Fire Doors will accept no responsibility for development of warp if
+Melbourne Fire Doors will accept no responsibility for development of bow or twist if

-- The moisture content of the door falls below 12% or exceeds 18%.
+- The moisture content of the door falls below 10% or exceeds 15% when measured in accordance with AS 1080.1

 - Doors with face veneers of differing materials or timber species.